andersonopt/website/content/solutions/prospect.md

       with all the right information. "
   - thumbnail: "/images/GIS-new.png"
     description: |-
-      ### Automate time-consuming environmental GIS analysis
+      ### Automate time-consuming environmental GIS analysis to quickly calculate buildability

-      Finding potential parcels and evaluating parcel quality can be tedious and time-consuming.
-AO Prospect helps users determine buildable acreage and create constraint maps with just a few clicks.
-Users can:
+      Finding potential parcels and evaluating parcel quality and buildability can be tedious and time-consuming with traditional GIS programs.
+AO Prospect helps users calculate buildable acreage and create constraint maps for each parcel with just a few clicks.

-      * Quickly identify potential parcels based on substation or line radius and acreage.
+      * Quickly identify potential parcels based on substation or line radius and minimum acreage.
-      * Calculate directional buildable area and create hazard constraint maps for all parcels.
+      * Calculate buildable area acreage and create hazard constraint maps.
       * Sort and filter parcels based on buildable area.
   - thumbnail: "/images/Landowner-new.png"
     description: |-